Sitecore/Sitecore.Demo.XMCloud.Verticals/README.md

 A headless multi-site solution focused on XM Cloud content and site management capabilities.
 Includes easily customizable sample sites for select industries.

+✨ 42 beautiful custom components - enough to build any site you can dream up

-✅ Multisite (3 sites out of the box, easy to add more)
+🌍 Multisite support (3 sites ready to go, and more can easily be added)

-✅ Multilingual (en, fr-CA)

-✅ Light/Dark themes
+🇨🇦 Multilingual (English and French-Canadian)

+🌓 Light and dark themes

-✅ Single rendering host
+🔗 Single rendering host (with some magic to make it work for completely different sites)

-✅ Custom variants / styles
+🎨 Custom component variants/styles

-✅ Embedded Personalization
+🎯 Embedded Personalization

-✅ Works great in Pages!
+📄 Seamless integration with Pages

 ![PLAY!
 Website Home Page](docs/images/launchpad.JPG)